jenkspt/enhancer/README.md

 ## Analysis
 I ended up using **mean absolute error** for the loss function.
 I tried using mean squared error, but the pixel values would revert toward the mean, resulting in a gray, washed-out image.
 I also tried a more sophisticated manipulation of the loss function by weighting pixel errors by their Laplace gradient.
-I eventually realized that the laplace gradient is much the same as the convolutional operation in my network, and so I'm not sure where I was going with that one ...
+I eventually realized that the Laplace gradient is much the same as the convolutional operation in my network, and so I'm not sure where I was going with that one ...

 ![predictions Obama](https://raw.githubusercontent.com/jenkspt/enhancer/master/data/slides/prediction_obama_1.jpg "President Barack Obama")